Darshpreets/6-Weeks-Report/README.md

-gurpinder-report
+Training Report
 ================

-This contains the 6 week training report of Gurpinder Singh D3 CSE.
+This contains the 6 week training report (raw uncompiled).